bitesize games:

 We need the enemies to spawn in one of four places: left, right, top, or bottom

-So let\'s first create a random number between 0 and 4 to represent each side.
+So let's first create a random number between 0 and 4 to represent each side.

-place = flr(rnd(4)) will find a random number between 0 and 4 and round down so it will be one of these numbers: 0, 1, 2, or 3 (4 places total)
+will find a random number between 0 and 4 and round down so it will be one of these numbers: 0, 1, 2, or 3 (4 places total)

-Then we check if place == 0 or 1 or 2 or 3 using elseif checks.
+or 1 or 2 or 3 using elseif

-It\'s basically like rolling a 4 sided die to choose which side of the screen the enemy will start at!
+It's basically like rolling a 4 sided die to choose which side of the screen the enemy will start at!

 Inside of each of those checks we will set the X, Y, DX, and DY with random numbers but controlled slightly to make sure the enemies are moving in a direction across the screen, not away from it.

-Let\'s look closer at just the first set, and that should help you figure out why the rest are set the way they are.
+Let's look closer at just the first set, and that should help you figure out why the rest are set the way they are.

 ***Keep in mind, this is for an enemy that will start on the left side of the game screen.***